SeekNHack/Outer-Wilds-Star-System-LIVE-Wallpaper/README.md

 | **Background · colored stars** | On | On / off | Switches between mixed white, blue, yellow, and orange stars and an all-white starfield. |
 | **Orbits · appearance** | Full orbit | Full orbit, Fading trail, Hidden | Shows complete paths, fading trails, or no paths.
 Celestial bodies keep moving when paths are hidden. |
 | **Orbits · opacity (%)** | `36%` | `0–100%` | Controls the visibility of orbit paths and trails. |

-The small white body with a red glow circles outside the largest planetary orbit.
-Its dashed path appears only while the pointer is over the body and follows the configured orbit opacity, including when other orbit paths are hidden.
 | **Motion · overall speed (%)** | `100%` | `25–300%` | Changes the speed of orbiting bodies, the Interloper, and The Stranger.
 It does not change the Quantum Moon's timer interval. |
 | **Size · entire star system (%)** | `82%` | `50–150%` | Scales the whole star system. |
 | **Clock · font size (px)** | `42px` | `24–100px` | Changes the clock's font size. |